Register a Program

 Selecting a Program for Registration

-Impact reporting is designed to capture impact at the program-level, so everything in the registry is organized around the concept of a social program.
+Impact reporting is designed to capture impact at the program level, so everything in the registry is organized around the concept of a social program.

-What is a social program?
+What is a program?

-A social program is a distinct set of activities (core components) run by an organization that is intended to produce one or more social outcomes in a specific group of beneficiaries.
+A program is a distinct set of activities (core components) run by an organization that is intended to produce one or more social outcomes in a specific group of beneficiaries.
 An outcome is a measurable change in beneficiary status, behavior, or condition.
 A program must have a defined start and end date, usually (but not always) within a 1-year timeframe.

-Examples of social programs include:
+Examples of programs include:

 - A program providing financial counseling services, workshops, credit reports, and debt reduction services to low-income households, toward building financial stability and meeting their housing needs.